camin-mccluskey/digital-garden/content/hypothesis-driven-startup.md

 After you've conducted each test there are 2 possible outcomes - the hypothesis is validated or invalidated, with your initial intuition taking the inverse result.

 - **If Invalidated (intuition correct)** - what is the new stack ranking? - in the scope of the test have new risks surfaced?
-Otherwise move onto the next big risk.
+Otherwise move onto the next big risk to test.
 - **If Validated (intuition incorrect)** - great news!
 You've avoided wasting your time and energy.
 Has the test given you new ideas for the next avenue to explore?
 Follow the [[ideation-flywheel|Ideation Flywheel]].

 # \*A note on confidence